functionland/docs/docs/functionyard/add-storage.md

 You will need to **parition 100%** of the drive and **format to ext4**.
 To do this on Mac and Linux, you will want to be comfortable with the command line.
 Windows will require a third party tool.

-### Linux (Terminal)
+### Linux (Terminal) (Recommended)
-Although the drive can not be used by the Fula net yet, we can manually format it through the Blox's desktop interface.
-At this point, your Blox must already have an internet connection, so you can either remotely login from another computer with `ssh`, or connect keyboard, video, & mouse.
+__You do not need a separate Linux computer to do this.__ Although the drive can not be seen in the FxBlox app yet, we can manually format it through the Blox's desktop interface.

+At this point, your Blox must already have an internet connection, if not please complete the [setting up your FxBlox first](fxblox-app.md#app-configuration-steps).
+If completing set is not an option, you can connect an ethernet cable via usb-c.
+This will allow you to remotely login from another computer with `ssh`.
 [Checkout this article](https://fierrolabs.medium.com/how-to-remote-control-your-fxblox-mac-windows-linux-d0771b1565ca), made by a community member, for more information on how to do that.

+Alternatively, you can connect keyboard, video, & mouse.
+Middle and bottom port are DisplayPort and HDMI compatible.

 1. Connect your drive to the FxBlox
 2. Connect to your FxBlox via `ssh` or keyboard, video, & mouse